gapolinario/power-calcurse/README.md

 Not done

+## Display Tasks of Today/Week at Telegram

+Pretty printed, please

 ## Add Task From Telegram

 Not done
 This supposes the Bot is awake and running on a distant server

+## Remove Task from Telegram

 ## State of things